tave8/tave8/README.md

 I'm a backend developer building ZeroChiamate, a CRM SaaS for service businesses.

 My nature is **challenges**.
 I thrive in ambiguity and taking ownership.
-My death is routine.

-I enjoy solving problems as lifestyle, so the notion of "normal job" does not apply; I usually keep on working at it.
+I enjoy solving problems as lifestyle, so the notion of "normal job" does not apply; I either embrace a company's vision fully and pour my soul into it, or I don't.

 - I was fed up with having to learn a new framework for background jobs, so I made my own.
 - I want to understand how things work.
-That's why I designed a forgot password security system.
+That's why I designed a forgot password security system, and accidentally turned Java into a poem.
--
+- Writing SQL queries that deal with time is serious business.
+I wasn't feeling fully confident about edge cases, so I wrote a problem-solving template, a sort of specification.
 - I taught myself German, 1 hour a day, every day for 8 months, built my own learning plan, from 0 to more than fluent - and not because I needed to.
 Bottom line: "proactive personality" is an understatement (btw I speak 6 languages).

-How to make me happy? *Give me a challenge, not a task*.

-Below you find some problems I solved and how I reason.

 ## Backend & System design
 - Background jobs are harder than they look.
 [I built the whole system from scratch](https://github.com/tave8/operavion-crm-backend/blob/main/src/main/java/giuseppetavella/zero_chiamate/infrastructure/jobs/job_library/JobManager.java) — scheduler, lifecycle, retries, the works.